 Before you buy: What to look for in a set of true wireless earbuds?

 Since it's a relatively-new category in consumer electronics, it's easy to spend more than you have to on your first set of true wireless earbuds.
-There are now hundreds of different options and finding a set of AirPod alternatives that are going to be worth the investment can be a challenge for those who don't spend all day and night thinking about it like we do.
+There are now dozens of different options and finding a set of AirPod alternatives that are going to be worth the investment can be a challenge for those who don't spend all day and night thinking about it like we do.

 The best way to save money?
 Do your research.
 Thinking about and then deciding on the kind of true wireless experience you actually want it is going to make sifting through the crap and finding them diamonds in the rough much easier.

 First up, you want to think about battery life.

 When and where are you going to be using these earbuds?
 In the office?
 Just on your morning commute?
 When you go for a run?
 How long is that?
 Although the average battery life of true wireless earbuds has gone up significantly in the last twelve-to-eighteen months, it's still possible to have that nightmare scenario happen where your earbuds drop dead in the middle of whatever you happen to be doing - and that sucks.